thanhnguyen123-dev/air-traffic-controller/statement-of-originality.md

   own work except for the references listed below

 # sign *your* name and uid here
-name:
+name: Le Thanh Nguyen
-uid:
+uid: u7594144

 # list numbered references below (replace the example with your own references)
 # do not remove the "---"!
 ---
 # References
-- [1] Example Author.
-2023. example code video.
-Retrieved from https://example.com/video